M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - script that prints all the groups the current user is part of.
-3-new_owner - script that changes the owner of the file 4-empty -  script that creates an empty file called hello
+3-new_owner - script that changes the owner of the file 4-empty -  script that creates an empty file called hello 5-execute - Script that adds execute permission to the owner of the file 6-multiple_permissions - Script adds execute permission to the owner and ther group owner read permission for other users